tildearrow/kwin-lowlatency/README.md

 this is a much, **much** better solution over glXWaitVideoSyncSGI, as it achieves the same effect, doesn't have a chance of freezing under Mesa, and may work under EGL on X and Wayland.

-now, by doing this, we have a proper desktop without stuttering, but the input lag persists...
+now, by doing this, we have a proper desktop without stuttering, but the output lag persists...

 after digging deep into the code, i found this piece of code in particular, which is pretty much the culprit: